 Underwater worlds in Oberhausen and Königswinter

-From the large sea turtle to the tiny offspring of the blacktip reef shark, NRW’s two Sea Life aquariums offer some exciting glimpses of underwater worlds.
-Oberhausen alone has more than 5,000 marine creatures swimming in its pools.
+From the large sea turtle to the tiny offspring of the blacktip reef shark, NRW’s Sea Life aquarium offers some exciting glimpses of underwater worlds.
+Oberhausen has more than 5,000 marine creatures swimming in its pools.
 An underwater dome has blacktip reef sharks, catsharks, rays, and other marine life swimming alongside and above the visitors.
 The “Turtle Adventure” theme world presents several turtle species and their respective habitats.

 Sharks and crocodiles at the Düsseldorf Aquazoo